soundpress/nycadministrativecode/docs/c19/index.rst

 k.
 The provision of automated external defibrillators and training courses authorized by this section shall be limited to the appropriation of funds available for this program.
 To the extent the department anticipates that the number of automated external defibrillators and training courses requested by youth leagues will exceed the funds available, the department shall provide such defibrillators and training courses authorized by subdivision c on an equitable basis until such funds are exhausted.

 l.
 The commissioner of the department shall promulgate any rules as may be necessary for the purposes of carrying out the provisions of this section.

+m.
+If the department has any undistributed automated external defibrillators remaining after complying with subdivision c of this section, the department may distribute such automated external defibrillators to any other youth league at no cost to such youth league.
+Any automated external defibrillator so distributed shall be returned in satisfactory condition upon request of the department.